BayshoreNetworks/yextend/README.md

 5 - Run:

+	- Note on run modes:

+		- No arguments/switches passed in means the output is intended for human eyes
+		- The -j switch means the output is for machine to consume [JSON]
+		- The -a switch, used in conjunction -j, means that file structure/hierarchy will be added to the machine consumable JSON output

 	- 2 options to run:

 	A. use executable run_yextend - it wraps the native yextend executable.
 To run: